Demographics of young stars and their protoplanetary disks: lessons learned on disk evolution and its connection to planet formation: CONSTRAINTS ON DISK EVOLUTION MODELS

 Similar to the relation of mass accretion rate and stellar mass (\S~\ref{sect::acc_mass}), there is a large dispersion of $\sim$0.6--0.9~dex in $M_{\rm dust}$ values for a given stellar mass \citep[][see also Fig.~\ref{fig::mstar_mdisk}]{Pa16,Ans17} and the possibility of double power laws providing better fits to the data \citep[e.g.,][]{Ak19}.
 The large dispersion is present for all regions where this relation has been measured, suggesting it is an inherent property of disk populations that reflects the range of disk conditions (e.g., dust opacities, disk evolutionary stages, and dust temperatures) rather than the age and/or environment of the region.

 From the theoretical side this correlation has been studied less than the others.
 The correlation is probably a mixture of both the initial conditions and the evolutionary process. \citet{Pa16} proposed that the steepening of the correlation with time is a result of dust grain growth being in the fragmentation regime, as in this case dust clears faster around stars of smaller mass.
-This would imply high levels of viscosity ($\alpha \sim 10^{-2}$), which is potentially at odds with other constraints on this parameter. \citet{Pinilla2020} reconsidered the problem including the effect of dust traps stopping radial drift, finding that in this case the relation can be recovered without invoking high levels of viscosity as long as some correlation between disk mass and stellar mass is present in the initial conditions.
+This would imply high levels of viscosity ($\alpha \sim 10^{-2}$), which is potentially at odds with other constraints on this parameter, or values of the fragmentation velocity lower than the few m/s normally used in dust evolution models \citep[e.g.][]{Birnstiel12}, based on the results of lab experiments. \citet{Pinilla2020} reconsidered the problem including the effect of dust traps stopping radial drift, finding that in this case the relation can be recovered without invoking high levels of viscosity as long as some correlation between disk mass and stellar mass is present in the initial conditions.
 However, the models tend to predict that, for $M_{\star} < 1\,M_\odot$, dust inside the traps should efficiently grow up to boulder size and become invisible to sub-mm observations, and this effect had to be artificially suppressed to reconcile with observations.
 One hypothesis to reconcile this issue could be that substructure are less common around lower mass stars, as recently proposed by \citet{vdM21}, though the prevalence of sub-structure in the disk population is still unclear as only the largest and brightest disks have been imaged at high resolution.